 Serenity House Detox Understands the Importance Family Bonds

 People cherish the strong bonds they have with family members.
 Serenity House Detox understands how important it is to repair those bonds when addiction causes turmoil.
 We provide family therapy to give those with addiction and their loved ones the support they need.
-In addition, we offer other therapy services during detox, such as:
+In addition, we offer alternative detox therapies, such as:

 - Individual therapy